ross/requests-futures/README.rst

 Working in the Background
 =========================

-There is one additional parameter to the various request function, background_callback, which allows you to work with the Response objects in the background thread.
+There is one additional parameter to the various request functions, background_callback, which allows you to work with the Response objects in the background thread.
 This can be useful for shifting work out of the foreground, for a simple example take json parsing.